OpenOffice is a free office suite supported by the major competing proprietary and open source applications.

 OpenOffice reminds me a little of the the 97 – 2003 version of MS Office which always seemed easier to use.
 Okay, there is a lot of stuff on display, but at least it is there to see without having to consult the instruction manual all the time.

 For what it costs (free, remember!)
-I don’t think we have the right to complain if it doesn’t please us on every level.
+I don’t think we have the right to complain if Apache OpenOffice doesn’t please us on every level.

-HOWEVER there IS a brilliant support community including an extensive wiki and forums where hundreds of geeky evangelists will be able to help you.
+However, there IS a brilliant support community including an extensive wiki and forums where hundreds of geeky evangelists will be able to help you.
+Some of these people are so dedicated to helping that it makes me wonder how they have the time to do it.

 Forums are a lifeline for any open source software, so consider reading the existing threads there or participate in the forum discussions if you need help.